IBMblr / IBM Designed to Be Shared

-IBM reinvented its social media persona with the launch of IBMblr on Tumblr sparked IBM’s reinvention on social media.
+IBM reinvented its social persona with the launch of IBMblr on Tumblr sparked IBM’s reinvention on social media.
 Instead of acting like a B2B brand on a sales call, each post felt like the brand on a day off.
 IBMblr became a hotbed of experimentation, and a novel way to reveal the tech giant's little-known culture of innovation and design.
 Through its eye-candy animations, irreverent tone, magazine-style themes and inventive hacks, this novel channel gained more than 100 million impression and 16 creative awards over the three years I led its creation, evolution and editorial calendar.

-It started out as a last-minute, small-budget assignment to mark IBM's 20-year patent record.
+It started as a last-minute assignment to mark IBM's 20-year patent record.

 Behind the lab doors.
 To celebrate 20 straight years of earning the most patents of any US company, IBMblr transformed archival footage, patent documents and interviews with engineers into a variety of inspirational quotes, inventor tips, short films and news-breaking patent announcements.

 What the Fractal?
 Known as ‘God’s thumbprint,’ fractals are the math formulas discovered by famed IBM Researcher Benoit Mandelbrot.
 His discovery revealed the hidden patterns of nature and inspired a generation of artists and innovators.
 To celebrate, IBMblr hosted a month-long Fractal Fest including dozens of fractal GIFs, a fractal cake and an application that hacked into Tumblr itself, transforming any blog into one-of-a-kind fractal art.
 IBM Fractal Fest project →